 I honestly don’t know how I would’ve slept without the Snuza Hero.
 They day we brought Sawyer home from the hospital, he was 4 days old, and I made the mistake of reading and article about SIDS.
 It scared me so bad and gave me horrible anxiety.
 Even when Sawyer was sleeping, I wouldn’t.
 I was constantly sitting up in bed and shining my phone flashlight on him to make sure he was breathing.
 I cried before putting him down to sleep every night and kept a constant watch on him.
 I was a mess.
 My grandpa came to my rescue and bought me the Snuza Hero off my registry.
 It is a breathing monitor that clips to his diaper and monitors the movement of his stomach going up and down as he breathes.
 If 15 seconds go by without movement, it gently vibrates to get him going again.
 If 20 more seconds pass without movement, it sets off an alarm to wake me up.
 It has gone off a few times and everything has been fine.
 A few times I have no idea why it went off, as Sawyer seemed to be breathing fine to me, and a few times it went off because it had fallen off his diaper or come loose.
 But at least I know it’s doing it’s job and WILL go off if it doesn’t detect movement.
 It gives me peace of mind, and I sleep much better!

-So, these are the tips, tricks, and products I couldn’t have done it without!
+So, these are the tips, tricks, and products I couldn’t have done it without during our life with a newborn!
 I would buy all these products, and use all those tricks again in a second for my next baby!

 What are your favorite tips, tricks, and products to make life with a newborn easier?
 Comment below!